Rosario Dawson: Politics

 Dawson was arrested in 2004, while protesting against President George W. Bush.

 Dawson endorsed Barack Obama for re-election in 2012, and Bernie Sanders for the Democratic nomination in the 2016 Democratic Party primaries.
 On April 15, 2016, Dawson was among the protesters arrested during Democracy Spring in Washington, DC.

-In mid-2019, Dawson endorsed her boyfriend Cory Booker in the 2020 presidential election.
+In mid-2019, Dawson endorsed her then-boyfriend Cory Booker in the 2020 presidential election.
 Booker ended his campaign for president on January 13, 2020.
 Had she become First Lady of the United States, Dawson said she would have advocated for solutions to youth homelessness.
 On March 9, 2020, Dawson endorsed the presidential campaign of Bernie Sanders, whom she had also previously endorsed in his 2016 bid.

 Philanthropy

 Dawson is involved with the Lower East Side Girls Club and supports other charities such as environmental group Global Cool, One Campaign, Oxfam, Operation USA, Amnesty International, Parents, Families and Friends of Lesbians and Gays (PFLAG), the International Rescue Committee, Voto Latino, and Stay Close.org, a poster and public service advertising campaign for PFLAG, where she is featured with her uncle Frank Jump.
-She has participated in the Vagina Monologues (she refers to her vagina as "The General") and serves on the board for V-Day, a global non-profit movement that raises funds for women's anti-violence groups through benefits of this play.
+She has participated in the Vagina Monologues and serves on the board for V-Day, a global non-profit movement that raises funds for women's anti-violence groups through benefits of this play.

 In October 2008, Dawson became a spokeswoman for TripAdvisor.com's philanthropy program, More Than Footprints, Conservation International, Doctors Without Borders, National Geographic Society, The Nature Conservancy, and Save the Children.
 Also in October 2008, she lent her voice to the RESPECT!
 Campaign, a movement aimed at preventing domestic violence.
 She recorded a voice message for the Giverespect.org Web site, stressing the importance of respect in helping stop domestic violence.
 In 2012, Dawson partnered with SodaStream International in launching the first annual Unbottle the World Day, a campaign conceived in an effort to raise awareness to the impact of cans and plastic bottles on the environment.